Your iPhone has been compromised Removal Guide

 You can quickly get cyber infections from deceptive advertising sites, commercial redirects, and pop-ups that appear on the screen out of nowhere.
 Unfortunately, the only thing that these scams need is visits and views on their sites, so you get often tricked into clicking on pop-ups, banners.

-When you get updates, applications, and software, choose the official provider and developer site because only this way, you can be sure that there are no PUPs added besides the application you need.
+When you get updates, applications, and software, choose the official provider and developer site because only this way you can be sure that there are no PUPs added besides the application you need.
 Also, if you choose Advanced or Custom installation options, you can see included programs and remove unwanted or suspicious ones.

 Pay attention to all the processes and the legitimacy of the pages you visit.
 Also, remember that official Apple support or any software provider doesn't send such alerts directly to the screen.
 Don't fall for such scams.

-Eliminate Your iPhone has been compromised virus and other silently installed threats
+Eliminate the virus and other possible threats

 You cannot be sure that you avoided infiltration of the additional PUP or a malicious program.
-However, you can check if the system is infected and remove Your iPhone has been compromised at the same time.
+However, you can check if the system is infected and remove Your iPhone has been compromised alerts at the same time.
 For that, you only need an automatic anti-malware program that can scan the system thoroughly and clean all the possible threats.

-Automatic Your iPhone has been compromised removal using AV tools gives the advantage of seeing all the issues and programs or files that are useless or even cause damage to the machine.
-During a full system scan, the anti-malware program indicates and detects PUPs, malware, system errors, and cleans your device entirely.
+Automatic removal using AV tools gives the advantage of seeing all the issues and programs or files that are useless or even cause damage to the machine.
+During a full system scan, the anti-malware program indicates and detects PUPs, malware, system errors and cleans your device entirely.

-You can remove virus damage automatically with a help of one of these programs: Reimage, SpyHunterCombo Cleaner, Malwarebytes Malwarebytes.
-We recommend these applications because they detect potentially unwanted programs and viruses with all their files and registry entries that are related to them.
+You may remove virus damage with a help of FortectIntego.
+SpyHunter 5Combo Cleaner and Malwarebytes are recommended to detect potentially unwanted programs and viruses with all their files and registry entries that are related to them.

 Make sure to check all the crucial parts of the system and remove Your iPhone has been compromised scam